vmware-archive/gemfire-2-kafka/README.md

 Step5: Maven package the project into a jar
 $ mvn package
-Must be packaged because the GemFire startup script will copy it into the deployment directory so that the listeners will be available to GemFire
+- Must be packaged because the GemFire startup script will copy it into the deployment directory so that the listeners will be available to GemFire

 Step6: Start GemFire cluster
 grid $ . startall.sh

-Starting GemFire
+Notes on what startall.sh does:
-- Need to cp kafka jar, project client jar into cluster config directory AND put into server classpath
+- copies project client jar into cluster config directory AND puts both kafka jar and the project into the classpath
-- Need to define kafka properties and load them into the kafka client.
+- references kafka properties and loads them into the kafka client.
 In this project, the kafka client is the AyncEventListener
 - PDX persistence must be turned on for serialization

 What puzzles me:
-1) Kafka is advertised to continue throughput even with slow consumers.
+- Kafka is advertised to continue throughput even with slow consumers.
 However, this is not my experience.
 I put a slow consumer to print to console every record and the producer slowed by about 1/3.
 TODO
-2) Can I control the partitioning to align with GemFire’s partitions, e.g.?
+- Can I control the partitioning to align with GemFire’s partitions, e.g.?
-3) Design for recoverability/ idempotency since kafka is not transactional
+- Design for recoverability/ idempotency since kafka is not transactional